 - Calories: 52

-- Carbs: 13 grams (including 2 grams of fiber and 8.5 grams of sugar)
+- Carbohydrates: A half grapefruit has 13 grams of carbs, which includes 2 grams of fiber and 8.5 grams of natural sugars.

 Health Benefits of Grapefruit

 The tangy fruit is not only low in calories and nutrient-dense, but it's also linked to some seriously good benefits for your body.

 Grapefruit is an excellent source of vitamin C, a powerful antioxidant that can help protect your cells from damage and fight inflammation, which may cause chronic diseases, according to a March 2014 study in Mini Reviews in Medicinal Chemistry.

 The National Institutes of Health advises women get 75 milligrams a day and men get 90 milligrams daily, and grapefruit can help you hit those goals.
 According to a May 2014 article published in Food and Nutrition Research, men and women who ate fresh grapefruit or drank 100-percent grapefruit juice had higher overall intakes of vitamin C and improved their overall diet quality.

 Plus, vitamin C can increase your absorption of iron — a nutrient many menstruating women are low in — which is linked to heart and metabolism health, according to the International Food Information Council Foundation.

 People who smoke need more vitamin C in their diets to help protect the body from damage caused by nicotine.
 Pregnant women also need higher amounts.

 It's no secret that there's a fiber issue in the U.S. Only 5 percent of Americans actually get the recommended amount of fiber per day, according to a January 2017 article published in American Journal of Lifestyle Medicine.

 The macronutrient — found mainly in fruits, vegetables, whole grains, nuts and legumes — helps prevents constipation and maintain digestive health, per the Mayo Clinic.